-- Student Orientation A public safety program is presented to incoming students and their parents designed to increase awareness of crime on campus.
-It addresses police related issues and how they affect individuals who are attending Longwood.
-It also addresses the awareness of dating and domestic violence, sexual assault and stalking.
-This program is presented several times each year. - Personal Safety Seminars - These seminars are designed to improve student safety habits.
+- Personal Safety Seminars These seminars are designed to improve student safety habits.
 Topics include alcohol awareness, residential hall security, personal safety habits, reporting illegal or suspicious activity, crime on campus, and police services.
 This program allows the student the opportunity to address safety related concerns and to receive an appropriate response. - Resident and Commuter Life Staff Training At the beginning of each school year the Police Department trains Residential and Commuter Life (RCL) staff on campus safety, awareness and all police services.
-This includes alcohol and drug awareness and addresses dating and domestic violence, sexual assault and stalking. - Rape and Aggression Defense The Rape Aggression Defense System teaches defensive concepts and techniques against various types of assault by utilizing easy, effective and proven self- defense/martial arts tactics.
-Our system of realistic defense provides knowledge to make an educated decisions about resistance.
-Rape Aggression Defense Training involves practical self-defense tactics that are easy to learn and employ as well as risk reduction strategies including awareness and avoidance techniques.
-RAD was not available in 2020 due to COVID and we are unsure when we will be able to restart this program. - Victim Assistance Program -Longwood University Police Department, Health Services, Student Development, Counseling and Psychological Services Center and other offices offer assistance to victims of crime on the basis of their specific needs and requests for information. - Ride Along Program - The Ride-Along program offers the opportunity for students to learn about the Police Department.
-Participants are allowed to ride-along with an officer as they answer real police calls on campus.

-- Operation I.D.
+This includes alcohol and drug awareness and addresses dating and domestic violence, sexual assault and stalking. - Victim Assistance Program Longwood University Police Department, Health Services, Student Development, Counseling and Psychological Services Center and other offices offer assistance to victims of crime on the basis of their specific needs and requests for information. - Ride Along Program - The Ride-Along program offers the opportunity for students to learn about the Police Department.
+Participants are allowed to ride-along with an officer as they answer real police calls on campus. - Operation I.D.
 This service allows the campus community to check out electronic engravers at no charge.
 LUPD offers advice to faculty, staff and students about which items should be engraved for identification purposes.
-A property sheet to record identification numbers is also furnished to aid in the recovery of stolen items. - Safety Walks Longwood University's Student Government Association organizes multiple campus safety walks throughout the year.
-The walks survey the adequacy and maintenance of campus lighting and blue light emergency phones, and ensure that landscaping near buildings and along walkways does not obscure vision or present other safety hazards.
-During the walks students and staff can make recommendations to add lighting and blue light emergency phones in areas of need. - Security Surveys - LUPD provides free security surveys to the campus community in an effort to enhance physical security.
+A property sheet to record identification numbers is also furnished to aid in the recovery of stolen items. - Safety Walks At least one safety walk is conducted each year in order to survey the adequacy and maintenance of campus lighting and blue light emergency phones, and ensure that landscaping near buildings and along walkways does not obscure vision or present other safety hazards.
+Police (both campus and

+- Farmville), residence life, faculty, other staff, and students are free to participate.
+During the walks, students and staff can make security recommendations such as new lighting and emergency phones needs as well as other recommendations they feel should be addressed. - Security Surveys LUPD provides free security surveys to the campus community in an effort to enhance physical security.
 A survey of the interior and exterior of a facility or area is conducted to determine vulnerability to criminal activity.
 A written report is sent to the requester with the recommendations on improving security. - Register Your Bike Program Register your bicycle with LUPD in person at the University Police station.
 Registration serves as a deterrent to theft and aids in the recovery of stolen bicycles.
 Community members are also encouraged to register their bicycles with the Longwood Police Department. - Code Red This program teaches participants how to survive an active shooter situation.
-The participants are shown a video, given tips and then must demonstrate how to escape an active shooter situation. - LiveSafe Developed by a Virginia Tech survivor, Livesafe is a mobile phone application that is centered on student safety.
-With unique features like a virtual walk home, silent text-messaging with police dispatchers, location sharing and simple, quick ways to share tips with police, the application is in use on campuses across the country. - New Hire Orientation and annual Area Coordinator Trainings New Hire orientation educates all new staff members regarding available safety resources and addresses the awareness of dating and domestic violence, sexual assault and stalking.
-This material is also covered annually with the University Area Coordinators.
+The participants are shown a video, given tips and then must demonstrate how to escape an active shooter situation. - New Hire Orientation and annual Area Coordinator Trainings New Hire orientation educates all new staff members regarding available safety resources and addresses the awareness of dating and domestic violence, sexual assault and stalking.
+This material is also covered annually with the University Area Coordinators. - R.A.D. basic physical defense LUPD, along with other campus partners, have instructors able to conduct R.A.D. basic physical defense training several times a year.